• Skip to primary navigation

 pin for pizza scrolls showing a group of scrolls on wire rack in the top image, and the bottom image shows a close up of one pizza scrolls

-This easy pizza scrolls recipe is made from a soft yeast free dough which is rolled with cheese, tomato sauce, ham and vegetables.
-Made in 30 minutes, these savoury scrolls can be made ahead and are a delicious addition to kids lunchboxes.
+This delicious pizza scrolls recipe is made from a soft yeast free dough that is rolled with grated cheese, tomato sauce, vegetables and ham (or leave the ham out to make vegetarian).
+These savoury scrolls are an easy lunchbox recipe that take just 30 minutes to make.

 overhead close up of cooked pizza scrolls in a random pattern on wire cooking rack